 It appears that CreditReport.com does not provide a mobile app to allow its customers to view their credit information on the go using a smartphone or tablet.

 CreditReport.com only refreshes credit reports once per month.
-A lot can happen to an individual’s credit in a month, so it’s frustrating that customers will not be able to view an up-to-date version of their report at any time.
+A lot can happen to an individual's credit in a month, so it's frustrating that consumers will not be able to view an up-to-date version of their report at any time.
+Many other companies in the credit monitoring industry refresh credit reports based on days rather than months because of constant updates.
+It's fairly easy for the average consumer to miss mistakes and errors on their credit reports if they aren't checking them regularly.